wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 ## How do I back up my user pool?

-So firstly backing up user accounts is something you need to consider carefully, as this information typically includes credentials and as well as data used as the second factor, for example mobile number.
+So firstly backing up user accounts in any system is something you need to consider carefully, as this information typically includes credentials, as well as data used as a second factor such as mobile number.

 Currently Cognito doesn't provide a way of exporting user data, the service does however have an import function which will import users in from a CSV file.

-**Note:** AWS cognito doesn't support export user passwords, these will need to be reset.
+**Note:** AWS cognito doesn't support export user passwords, these will need to be reset after restore.

 For some examples of tooling see [cognito-backup-restore](https://www.npmjs.com/package/cognito-backup-restore).